Sunday, December 22, 2024

 It’s also important to consider the price point of the white wine you choose.
 While you don’t want to use a cheap, low-quality wine in your stew, you also don’t need to break the bank on an expensive bottle.
 Look for a mid-range white wine that fits your budget and has good reviews from other cooks and wine enthusiasts.

-See also How To Thicken Beef Stew In A Crock Pot
+See also Beef Stew Tm6

 Tips for choosing the right red wine for beef stew